Ting-Bao/tsflearning/README.md

       cp ../3.NN_inference/5.08/info.json ./5.08_pred/
       ```

-    - use script to get the jld file and run the diagonalization (computationally costy) :
+    - use script to get the jld file and run the diagonalization (computationally costly) :

       ```
       cp ./*py 5.08_pred/